 - Q. What is a currency conversion fee?

 A currency conversion fee (sometimes called a foreign or international transaction fee) is a fee that is normally charged by your bank when you spend money in a foreign currency.
 Every time you make a transaction in a foreign country with your Australian-issued credit card, the amount you spend needs to be converted to the local currency in order for the payment to be processed.
-Banks charge a fee for this, usually around 2 or 3 percent, every single time you transact.
+Banks charge a fee for this, usually 2 or 3 percent, every single time you transact.

 Over time, this charge can add up, especially if you are using your credit card as your main source of spending money and make frequent payments for things like hotels, restaurants and buying train tickets.